cloudflare/next-on-pages/internal-packages/next-dev/README.md

 ## How to use the module

-The module is part of the `@cloudflare/next-on-pages` package so it does not need installation, it exports the `setupDevPlatform` function which you need to import and call in your `next.config.mjs` file.
+The module is part of the `@cloudflare/next-on-pages` package so it does not need installation, it exports the `setupDevPlatform` function which you need to import and call in your Next.js config file (`next.config.mjs` or `next.config.js`).
 The utility will read your [`wrangler.toml`](https://developers.cloudflare.com/workers/wrangler/configuration/) file and gather the binding definitions from it, afterwards such bindings will be made available in your application in the development server.

-After having created an appropriate `wrangler.toml` file and added the `setupDevPlatform` call to the `next.config.mjs` you can simply run `next dev` and inside your edge routes you will be able to access your bindings via `process.env` in the exact same way as you would in your production code.
+After having created an appropriate `wrangler.toml` file and added the `setupDevPlatform` call to the Next.js config file you can simply run `next dev` and inside your edge routes you will be able to access your bindings via `process.env` in the exact same way as you would in your production code.

 `setupDevPlatform` uses wrangler's `getBindingsProxy` utility under the hood, it accepts the same exact arguments and supports bindings in the same exact manner, for more details please refer to the official [`getBindingsProxy` documentation](https://developers.cloudflare.com/workers/wrangler/api/#getbindingsproxy).